Water fluoridation by country: Australia

 Australia now provides fluoridated water for 70% or more of the population in all states and territories.
 Many of Australia's drinking water supplies began fluoridation in the 1960s and 1970s.
 By 1984 almost 66% of the Australian population had access to fluoridated drinking water, represented by 850 towns and cities.
 Some areas within Australia have natural fluoride levels in the groundwater, which was estimated in 1991 to provide drinking water to approximately 0.9% of the population.

 The first town to fluoridate the water supply in Australia was Beaconsfield, Tasmania in 1953.
-Queensland became the last state to formally require the addition of fluoride to public drinking water supplies in December 2008.
+Queensland became the last state to formally require the addition of fluoride to public drinking water supplies in December 2008, though since 2012 exceptions have been granted on the basis of cost.
+In 2023, 72% of Queenslanders have access to fluoridated water (mostly in the south east), while 53 out of 77 councils do not have fluoridated water (18 have fluoride added, the remaining have naturally high levels).

+Fiji

+In 2011, Water Authority of Fiji announced that it would add fluoride to water supplied to residents of the Suva-Nausori corridor, with the long term goal of adding fluoride to water nationwide.

 New Zealand

 The use of water fluoridation first began in Hastings, New Zealand in 1954.
 A Commission of Inquiry was held in 1957 and then its use rapidly expanded in the mid 1960s.
 New Zealand now has fluoridated water supplied to about half of the total population.
 Of the six main centers, only Christchurch and Tauranga do not have a fluoridated water supply.
 Wellington's water supply is mostly fluoridated, but the suburbs of Petone and Korokoro receive a non-fluoridated supply.
-In Auckland, the suburbs Onehunga and Huia Village don't fluoridate water.
+In Auckland, the suburbs Onehunga and Huia Village do not fluoridate water.

 In 2013, a Hamilton City Council committee voted to remove fluoride from late June 2013.
 A referendum was held during the council elections in October 2013 with approximately 70% of voters voting for fluoride to be added back into the water supply, and in March 2014, the council voted 9 to 1 to re-introduce fluoride into the supply.
 In a 2007 referendum about half of voters in the Central Otago, South Otago and the Southland Region did not want fluoridation and voters in the Waitaki District were against water fluoridation for all Wards.
 Ashburton and Greymouth also voted against fluoridation.

 In 2014, the Prime Minister's Chief Science Advisor and the Royal Society of New Zealand published a report on the health effects of water fluoridation.

 In June 2018, the Supreme Court of New Zealand in New Health New Zealand Inc v South Taranaki District Council upheld the legality of water fluoridation in New Zealand.

 In late July 2022, Director-General of Health Ashley Bloomfield ordered 14 territorial authorities to add fluoride to their water supplies.
 Bloomfield stated that this measure would boost the number of the New Zealand population receiving water fluoridation by from 51% to 60%.